guanghuizhang0328/guanghuizhang0328.github.io/_pages/publications.md

 4.Dissertation
 ------
 * **Feiyang Shen**.
-Event-related Potential Based Brain Connectivity Analysis in Hyperscanning [(Download it)](../_publications/ShenFeiYang-BachelorThesis-2021-June.pdf) (the contents are in Chinese and the PCA analysis in this thesis is based on the ERO_ERP toolbox).
+Event-related Potential Based Brain Connectivity Analysis in Hyperscanning [(Download it)](../_publications/ShenFeiYang-BachelorThesis-2021-June.pdf) (the contents are in Chinese and the PCA analysis in this thesis is based on the ERP_ERO toolbox).